If you just want to quickly try out Idyll, we offer an online editor where you can play around and try out the language.

 $ idyll <input-file> --watch, this will compile and open the resulting webpage in your browser.

+and follow the prompts.
 The generator will produce a structure that looks like this:

 The files do the following:

-index.idl- The main Idyll file, write your text in here.
+index.idyll- The main Idyll file, write your text in here.

 styles.css- By putting CSS in here you can override the default styles.